danchoi/elinks.vim/README.markdown

 Web bookmarks are important data.
 But most web browsers and bookmark management tools make this data clunky to export and hard to impossible to use with Unix tools.
-Vim + elinks + plain text files are a good alternative & more in tune with the Unix philosophy.
+Vim + Elinks + plain text files are a good alternative & more in tune with the Unix philosophy.